Sunday, 27 July 2025

 What then constitutes a legitimate act of boundary-making?

 Moral Deliberation: The community must define its values clearly, not abstractly.
-Without a defined telos, no inclusion or exclusion has meaning.
+Without a defined ultimate goal or purpose, no inclusion or exclusion has meaning.

 Reciprocity: Inclusion must involve commitment from both sides.
 A unilateral tolerance is not a moral victory; it is political suicide.